 Manuscripts submitted to AMT at first undergo a rapid access review (initial manuscript evaluation), which is not meant to be a full scientific review but to identify and sort out manuscripts with obvious major deficiencies in view of the above principal evaluation criteria.

 Manuscripts rated 4 (poor) in any of the principal criteria are normally rejected without further review and discussion.
-Manuscripts rated 1–3 (excellent–fair) in all criteria are normally published on the Atmospheric Measurement Techniques Discussions (AMTD) website, the discussion forum of AMT, where they are subject to full peer review and interactive public discussion.
+Manuscripts rated 1–3 (excellent–fair) in all criteria are normally posted as preprints on EGUsphere or in the discussion forum Atmospheric Measurement Techniques Discussions (AMTD) where they are subject to full peer review and interactive public discussion.

 In the full review and interactive discussion, the referees and other interested members of the scientific community are asked to take into account all of the following aspects:

 At the end of the interactive public discussion, the authors may make their final response and submit a revised manuscript.
-Based on the referee comments, other relevant comments, and the authors' response in the public discussion, the revised manuscript is re-evaluated and rated by the associate editor.
-If rated 1–2 (excellent–good) in all of the principal criteria and specific aspects listed above, it will normally be accepted for publication in AMT.
-Additional advice from the referees in the evaluation and rating of the revised manuscript will be requested by the associate editor if the public discussion in AMTD is not sufficiently conclusive.
+Based on the referee comments, other relevant comments, and the authors' response in the public discussion, the revised manuscript is re-evaluated and rated by the editor.
+If rated excellent or good in all of the principal criteria and specific aspects listed above, the revised manuscript will normally be accepted for publication in AMT.
+Additional advice from the referees in the evaluation and rating of the revised manuscript will be requested by the editor if the public discussion on EGUsphere or in AMTD is not sufficiently conclusive.